Dead or Alive 4: Legacy

-Dead or Alive 4 was a "killer app" for the Xbox 360, and was included in the esport leagues, Evolution Championship Series (Evo), Championship Gaming Series (CGS) and World Cyber Games (WCG).
+Dead or Alive 4 was a "killer app" for the Xbox 360, the first fighting game for the system, and was included in the esport leagues, Evolution Championship Series (Evo), Championship Gaming Series (CGS) and World Cyber Games (WCG).
 It was the second fighting game included in the WCG after Dead or Alive Ultimate.
 Dead or Alive 4s competitive scene became the first competitive fighting game scene to be televised with its inclusion in the CGS esport league in 2007 and 2008.
 The CGS league was operated and fully broadcast by DirecTV in association with British Sky Broadcasting (BSkyB) and STAR TV.
 Dead or Alive 4 is credited for launching the careers of pro-gamers Kat Gunn (Mystik) and Vanessa Arteaga (Vanessa), who would become two of the gaming industry's highest paid women pro-gamers.
 It is also credited for expanding the career of pro-gamer Emmanuel Rodriguez (MASTER), who entered the competitive fighting game scene in 2004, first competing in Dead or Alive 3 and Dead or Alive Ultimate, followed by Dead or Alive 4 in 2006, and later became a Koei Tecmo employee in 2012.

-Dead or Alive 4 is featured in the Guinness World Records for being the "First 7th-generation fighting videogame", and the "First retail game to include “zero point” achievements".
-Dead or Alive 4 player, Reginald Wysinger (ElectrifiedMann), holds the Guinness World Record for the "Fastest “Time Attack” completion on Dead or Alive 4 (“Very Hard”)".
-Emmanuel Rodriguez (MASTER) holds the Guinness World Record for the "Most Dead or Alive Tournament title wins" with Dead or Alive 4 among the games he's won in.
+Dead or Alive 4 is featured in the Guinness World Records for being the "First 7th-generation fighting videogame", and the "First retail game to include "zero point" achievements".
+Dead or Alive 4 player, Reginald Wysinger (ElectrifiedMann), holds the Guinness World Record for the "Fastest "Time Attack" completion on Dead or Alive 4 ("Very Hard")".
+Emmanuel Rodriguez (MASTER) holds the Guinness World Record for the "Most Dead or Alive Tournament title wins" with Dead or Alive 4 among the games he had won in.

 Dead or Alive 4 was the first fighting game to feature Avatars and Virtual Worlds in its Online Mode.
-The innovative fighting game features were later expanded upon in the short-lived Dead or Alive Online, and were later featured in other fighting games such as Street Fighter 6 and Tekken 8.
+The innovative fighting game features were later expanded upon in the short-lived Dead or Alive Online in 2008, and were later featured in other fighting games such as Street Fighter 6 and Tekken 8.

 In 2008, GamePro staff ranked it as the 11th best fighting game, stating: "The first new-generation fighter to be released, Dead or Alive 4 still makes a strong case as the best one. [...]
 This is a fighting game that can stand in the ring with any major series."
 In 2009, Virgin Media ranked it as the seventh top 20 beat 'em-up of all time.
-In 2011, Peter Rubin of Complex ranked it as the 28th best fighting game of all time.
-The game was also featured in 1001 Video Games You Must Play Before You Die.
-It was also included in a top 10 list of Xbox 360 titles that are still fun to play.
+In 2011, Peter Rubin of Complex ranked it as the 28th-best fighting game of all time.
+It was also featured in 1001 Video Games You Must Play Before You Die.
+In 2025, Rolling Stone considered it as the best Xbox 360 fighting game, placing it 18th in the "20 Best Xbox 360 Games of All Time".